facebookresearch/TalkingWithHands32M/README.md

 ### Types of participants
 There are two types of participants, _deep_ and _shallow_.
 Deep participants have participated across multiple sessions, while shallow participants had only one session.

+## Missing Data
+We identified the following takes missing data for the shallow participant.
+We are working to address this issue.
+In the meantime,  you can still use the data of the deep participants for these takes. session16/take7 session16/take8 session21/take12 session22/take16 session22/take17 session22/take5 session22/take6 session22/take7 session24/take7 session28/take10 session28/take11 session28/take14 session28/take15 session28/take4 session28/take5

 ## Questions